karlseguin/http.zig/readme.md

 This library supports native Zig module (introduced in 0.11).
 Add a "httpz" dependency to your `build.zig.zon`.

 # Important Notice
-Please consider running http.zig behind a robust reverse proxy (e.g. NGINX).
-First, it doesn't support TLS termination.
-Second, this library was written at a time where async support was being temporarily dropped from Zig.
-I want http.zig to be robust, but I don't want to write a cross-platform I/O interface only to have to scrap it when async is re-added to Zig.
-As such, the current implementation can be considered a stopgap until async is properly supported.
-Of particularly note is the ability for a misbehaving client to stall legitimate requests from being processed. (essentially by feeding a single byte per timeout interval).
+Please run http.zig behind a robust reverse proxy (e.g. NGINX).
+This library does not support TLS termination.

 # Usage